rxue/learning-dirary/books/programming/fluent-python-2ed/part-i-data-structures/README.md

 * `append(e)`
 * ``pop()`

 # Chapter 3.
+Dictionaries and Sets
+## What's New in This Chapter
+> The underlying implementation of `dict` and `set` still relies on *hash tables*

+# Chapter 4.
 Unicode Text Versus Bytes
 ## Normalizing Unicode for Reliable Comparisons
 ### Extreme "Normalization": Taking Out Diacritics
 use of `''.join`
 # Chapter 5.
 Data Class Builders
+> Data classes are like children.
+They are OK as a starting point, but to participate as a grownup object, they need to take some responsibility.

+`@dataclasses.dataclass` since Python 3.7

 ## Type Hints 101
 ### Variable Annotation Syntax